 d) Great CPAs with Low Volume

 When this happens, marketers should consider using AdWords Experiments to test keyword tool ideas that iterate themes that have been proved to work even if they do not drive enough volume.

 e) Specific Search Queries

 Even when there’s a keyword in the campaign that is sopping up all the clicks and impressions, the search query report may show that most of what the keyword is getting matched against is a specific query.
 In such a situation, it is recommended that one creates an experiment where they set the high volume keyword up as an exact match before seeing whether the impressions directed at specific keywords will improve conversions and CTRs.

 There are other great examples of the things one can test using AdWords Campaign Experiments, especially with respect to bidding experiments.

 Setting up ACE

-After that, name the campaign and determine the percentage of the impressions you wish to dedicate to the test experiment.
-After saving the settings on the screen, Google will allow the experiment to start.
-However, that will not work simply because nothing will have changed.
+- Name the campaign and determine the percentage of the impressions you wish to dedicate to the test experiment.

 The experiment can be enabled by going to the campaign tab from the settings tab and applying the launch changes before running the experiment.